Chrisknight24/GCOWIN32/README.md

 ## Releases

 GCO is distributed as source-code, and setup executable for both x86 and x64 architecture

 ## Contributing/Suggestion/advice
 Contributions are welcome!
 Please feel free to submit pull requests or open issues to report bugs or suggest new features.
+We can clearly agree with the fact that the source code isn't really well structured.
+We are working on.Any advice is welcome.

 ## SOME IMAGES OF GCO's INTERFACE and GCO Products